utmgdsc/PollVotingSystem/README.md

 3. Add instructor Utorid's to your whitelist file.
 It should be placed at the root of the `server` folder.

-> Your whitelist file should look like the following...
+> Your whitelist file should be named "whitelist" and should look like the following...

 ```
 utorid1